tschinz/swift_cheat_sheet/source/02_mvc.md

 * Set content size
 * Add frames to the content area
 * Reposition the view (the window of the screen inside the screen)
+* Get area where you're looking at (contentOffset.x & y)

 ```swift
 scrollView.contentSize = CGSize(width: 3000, height:2000) // size of the scroll view
 // Add logo with